CassieShumway/blog/source/2014-02-20-example-article.html.markdown

 <p>They can live <em>inside</em> of block-level elements or other inline elements.
 </p>

-<p>In terms of width, they take up the width of their content.
+<p>In terms of width, they'll take up the width of their content.
+They'll also ignore any width and height properties.
 For better understanding, I find it easiest to think of inline elements as text.
 If you put an inline element next to text, it simply flows with the text.
 Just think: text based!
 </p>

 <p>Knowing this brings to light the next characteristic of inline elements: they will display without starting on a new line (there is no line break).